 - Reviewed on: 11 December 2017

 Designed to beef up protection for home networks, BullGuard Premium Protection 2018 has a network scanner to protect any internet connected device in your home, in addition to the expected malware detection, a vulnerability scanner and more features to help secure your PC.

 An identity protection feature searches the web for leaked details, while a parental control module helps you keep an eye on your children's use of mobile devices.

 There's a game booster to block popups and optimise CPU performance, as well as a PC tune up facility that will be useful to non-gamers too.

 The interface is a bit on the technical side, with lots of scan types, options and settings, and there's no dedicated anti-ransomware module which is a shame.

-It costs a reasonable £69.96/$99.95 for a whopping 10 devices.
+It costs a reasonable £69.96/$99.95 for a whopping 10 devices, and there's a 60% discount available at the time of writing.
 There are lower priced options available for less devices but they miss out on some features.